 If such a modification is carried out because of financial difficulties of the borrower (see (vii)), then the gain or loss is presented together with impairment losses.
-In other cases, it is presented as interest income calculated using the effective interest rate method (see (C)).
+In other cases, it is presented as interest income calculated under the effective interest rate method (see (C)).

-Insights 7.7.350.10- a.
+Insights 7.7.350.10-

-IIFRS 9 5 4 3
+[IFRS 9.5.4.3,

-B5.5.261
+B5.5.26]